Billerica Memorial High School

-Billerica Memorial High School (BMHS), formerly Howe High School, is a public secondary school in the town of Billerica, Massachusetts.
+Billerica Memorial High School (BMHS), formerly Howe High School, is a public secondary school in the town of Billerica, Massachusetts, United States.
 It is the only high school under the purview of the Billerica Public Schools district, and serves approximately 1,600 students between grades 8 and 12.
 The school is supervised by a district superintendent who reports to an elected school committee for the town.
 As of June 2025, Thomas Murphy, an alumnus of BMHS, is the school's principal.
 The administration consists of assistant principals responsible for a specific grade-year.
 In athletics, Billerica's arch-rival is Chelmsford High School.
 The colors of BMHS are green and white, and the school's emblem is the Indian Head.

 History

+Early education in Billerica

 Shortly after the foundation of Billerica in 1655, the town made plans to ensure education for its young residents.
 The first schoolmaster of Billerica was Joseph Tompson.
 His private room was the first classroom.
 As the town of Billerica grew in the 18th century, other schoolmasters were hired.

 In 1794 Ebenezer Pemberton opened the first private school in Billerica, Pemberton Academy.
-Mr. Pemberton was considered one of the most notable teachers of his time and had previously taught James Madison and Aaron Burr.
+He was considered one of the most notable teachers of his time, and had previously taught James Madison and Aaron Burr.
 The academy closed in 1808.
-Another private school was established in 1820 known as Billerica Academy, and classes were held in an old hotel.
+Another private school was established in 1820, known as Billerica Academy, and classes were held in an old hotel.
 It also found itself closed in 1836.
-Reverend Mr. Stearns then tried to pick up the burden of higher education by teaching classes in his church, but this school also eventually closed.
+Reverend Stearns then tried to pick up the burden of higher education by teaching classes in his church, but this school also eventually closed.